 Mr. Hogan is considered a seasoned expert in the EB-5 industry.
 He sits on the Board of Directors for the Association to Invest In the USA (IIUSA) and has been an active participant in furthering industry best practices and program reauthorization.
 Mr. Hogan is a frequent expert panelist on EB-5 issues and has testified about the EB-5 Program and CMB Regional Center’s successes before a State of Ohio subcommittee on Economic Development, as well as providing written testimony at a U.S. Congressional Hearing on the EB-5 industry as a whole.

-Kraig A. Schwigen is the President of CMB Regional Centers and was Executive Director and subsequently the Senior Vice President for Worldwide Operations of CMB Regional Centers from 2008 through 2015.
+Kraig A. Schwigen is the Chief Operating Officer of CMB Regional Centers and was Executive Director and subsequently the Senior Vice President for Worldwide Operations of CMB Regional Centers from 2008 through 2015.
 Mr. Schwigen has had a professional relationship with Mr. Hogan since 1998.
 He served with the Rock Island County Sheriff’s Department for over 23 years.
 Prior to his retirement from law enforcement in 2008, Mr. Schwigen rose to the rank of Lieutenant.
 During his career, he was responsible for managing numerous divisions within the Department including Investigation, Fugitive, Patrol, Professional Standards, as well as Administrator of the County Jail.
 During this same time, Mr. Schwigen also supervised the security for Mr. Hogan’s firearms auction company.
 Mr. Schwigen has over 15 years of experience in the new home construction and real estate development industries, and has completed one of the largest home subdivisions in Western Illinois.

 Pam Ellis serves as the Senior Vice President of CMB Regional Centers.
 She joined the organization in 2009 and previously served as the Vice President of Company Operations from 2013 to 2015.
 Ms. Ellis manages the organization’s day-to-day operations as well as directing staff members during the detailed construction of all CMB developed submission to the USCIS.
 Ms. Ellis has over thirty years of management and customer service expertise.
 Ms. Ellis served as the Vice President of Visitor Services for the Quad Cities Convention & Visitors Bureau for twenty years.
 Today Ms. Ellis supervises the various services CMB Regional Centers provides to nearly 5,000 plus clients, as well as supervising over 50 full-time employees.